kgorking/ecs/README.md

 ecs::add_component({1,50}, 'A', 2.2);    // add a char and a double to 50 entities
 // etc..
 ```

-## Committing component changes
-Adding and removing components from entities are deferred, and will not be processed until a call to `ecs::commit_changes()` or `ecs::update()` is called, where the latter function also calls the former.
-Changes should only be committed once per cycle.

-By deferring the components changes to entities, it is possible to safely add and remove components in parallel systems, without the fear of causing data-races or doing unneeded locks.

 ## Generators
 When adding components to entities, you can specify a generator instead of a default constructed component